darktjm/auis/README.md

    which means they may be too large to read in correctly on 32-bit systems.
 That is, you can read files from 32-bit versions, but 32-bit versions may have trouble reading new files.
 Correcting this issue is on my todo list.
+This is now partially alleviated by using an increasing sequence counter instead of addresses as the unique ID, which should keep the numbers below the 32-bit range for anything but very long editing sessions.

  - If the image serialization format is set to png (the new default), old versions of ATK will not be able to read it.
 This change was